Feeder Instructions PDF

 1. Press the SET button to turn on the unit.
 Once the unit turns on, "time" will appear on the screen.
 Use the HR and MIN buttons to set the current time.
 Then press SET to confirm.

 2. After confirming, "spin 1-6" will appear on the screen.
 Use the HR and MIN buttons to set 6 different motor starting times, then press "SET" to confirm.
 If you want to set less than 6 different starting times, use the HR button to toggle until it says "off."
+If you set a spin start time and want to remove it, hold down SET until it says “OFF.”

 3. After confirming motor start times, "spin time" will appear on screen.
 Use the HR or MIN button to set the duration of a spin from 1-60 seconds, then press SET to confirm.